 - Taking medications or supplements that have side effects that lower blood pressure.

-Dr. Robert Wachter, Dean of the School of Medicine, University of California (USA), also noted that pouring hot water when dehydrated and suffering from flu can cause blood vessels to dilate, leading to a dangerous drop in blood pressure and also causing fainting.
+Dr. Robert Wachter, Dean of the School of Medicine at the University of California (USA), also noted that pouring hot water on someone who is dehydrated or has a cold can cause blood vessels to dilate, leading to a dangerous drop in blood pressure that can also cause fainting.

 If you faint for no apparent reason, seek medical attention promptly, advises Dr. McGowan.